pxslip/db-studio/docs/self-hosted/upgrades-migrations.md

 2. Optional: **Backup any custom code and extensions** within the project's root directory
 3. Optional: **Backup your entire database**, only system tables, or only project tables
 4. **Delete the project's root directory** from the server
-5. **Delete all Directus system tables** (`directus_*`) from the database
+5. **Delete all d9 system tables** (`directus_*`) from the database

 ::: tip Pure SQL

-After completing this process, you will be left with a pure SQL database, with no trace that Directus was ever installed.
+After completing this process, you will be left with a pure SQL database, with no trace that d9 was ever installed.
 Any external services connecting to your database's project tables directly (e.g., SQL queries) should continue working normally.